Root name server: Root server addresses

 Ten servers were originally in the United States; all are now operated using anycast addressing.
 Three servers were originally located in Stockholm (I-Root), Amsterdam (K-Root), and Tokyo (M-Root) respectively.

 Older servers had their own name before the policy of using similar names was established.
 With anycast, most of the physical root servers are now outside the United States, allowing for high performance worldwide.

 There are also several alternative namespace systems with an alternative DNS root using their own set of root name servers that exist in parallel to the mainstream name servers.
 The first, AlterNIC, generated a substantial amount of press.

 The function of a root name server may also be implemented locally, or on a provider network.
 Such servers are synchronized with the official root zone file as published by ICANN, and do not constitute an alternate root.

 As the root name servers are an important part of the Internet, they have come under attack several times, although none of the attacks have ever been serious enough to severely affect the performance of the Internet.

 Root server supervision

 The DNS Root Server System Advisory Committee is an ICANN committee.
-ICANN's bylaws assign authority over the operation of the root name servers of the Domain Name System to the DNS Root Server System Advisory Committee.
+ICANN's bylaws say the committee provides advice to ICANN but the committee claims no authority over the servers or server operators.